 10. Intelligence Advisory (White) Board

 You know, there’s just something so powerful about collaborating with a team of people using a ginormous white board in a room.
 (Part of the allure, admittedly, is that whenever I draw complex interconnected concept diagrams on a big white board, people think I’m smarter than I actually am.)
 But what if you work with a distributed team and still want the white board experience?
-Enter Realtime Board.
+Enter Miro.
 It’s the coolest collaboration app I’ve seen in a while, and it’s way more powerful than an actual whiteboard.
 I’m going to give it a whirl with our team for a website redesign project coming up.
 I have a funny feeling that it won’t increase my perceived IQ though.

 As always, thank you for spending a few minutes with me reading this newsletter today.
 I know how valuable your time is, and I hope that you’ve found something here that will help move your business and life forward a notch.